 - Write a song, book, or poem based on what God has done in your life.

-- Instead of a normal Christmas tree (or Chinese New Year orange tree), have a memorial tree.
+- Instead of a normal Christmas tree, have a memorial tree.
 Specially select things to put on the tree which remind you of God’s grace shown to you throughout the years.